 The doctoral curriculum includes foundational, research and clinical courses that meet the requirements of the New York State Department of Education and the American Psychological Association, as well as a structure which provides for content that continues the distinctly Derner tradition.
-At least two elective courses in CAF.
-It is required that at least one elective should focus on intervention with CAF.
-The total number of credits for graduation is 117.
-All students in the Ph.D. program complete 117 credits.
+It requires 117 credits for graduation, including at least 6 elective courses, which permits the curriculum to evolve and stay current with the demands of the clinical psychology field.

 The Foundational Courses include the following 6 (18 credits): Human Development, Social Bases of Behavior, Biological Bases of Behavior, Cognition & Affect, History & Systems, Individual & Cultural Differences & Identity.